This blog was created in collaboration with Quin Schrock & Visit Reno Tahoe

 Lake Tahoe – The Happiest Place On Earth

 Humans don’t use emotional memory that often.
 We tend to focus on details rather than feelings when we’re trying to remember something.
 But the nose can sniff out nostalgia- and there was only one place that could transport me back to those endless childhood summers.
-There was only one place with that perfect combination of pine and dirt wafting through the fresh mountain air — Lake Tahoe.
+There was only one place with that perfect combination of pine and dirt wafting through the fresh mountain air — Lake Tahoe in the summer season.

 It seemed like a lifetime ago since I’d scrambled around on these rocks, but Tahoe had left its mark, and now all those dormant memories were waking up.
 A warm, safe feeling washed over me: a happy place feeling.